ibm-cloud-docs/watson-knowledge-studio/publish-ml.md

 ### Procedure
 {: #wks_madiscovery_procedure}

-To deploy a machine learning model to {{site.data.keyword.watson}} {{site.data.keyword.discoveryshort}}, complete the following steps:
+To deploy a machine learning model, complete the following steps:

 1. Log in as a {{site.data.keyword.knowledgestudioshort}} administrator or project manager, and select your workspace.
 1. Select **Machine Learning Model** > **Versions**.